webarch-coop/ansible-role-systemd/README.md

 * `absent`, will result in the systemd unit being uninstalled, this means that the service will be stopped, `.deb` packages listed in the `pkgs` list will be removed and any files listed in the `files` array will be deleted.
 * `enabled`, will result in the systemd unit being being installed, `enabled` and `started`.
 If any unit files are changed when the role is run the systemd unit will be  `restarted`.
+* `ignore`, will result in no state tasks being run.
 * `reboot`, will result in the unit being `enabled` and server being rebooted if the unit file is changed.
 * `stopped`, will result in the systemd unit being installed, but it will be `stopped` and not `enabled`.